Council Tree Removal Applications Sydney: Report and Evidence Guide

 - Tree location: Trees in heritage conservation zones or on properties with heritage listings often have stricter requirements

-- Tree health: Dead, dying, or demonstrably hazardous trees may have simplified approval processes
+- Tree health: Dead, dying, or demonstrably hazardous trees may have simplified application processes

 - Exceptions: Emergency situations where trees pose immediate danger may allow for retrospective approval